 Use fine line and approach pools quietly to improve your fishing.

 Brook Trout live in cool, clear headwater spring ponds, springs, and spring-fed streams with shallow riffles over gravel and rubble bottoms.
 Synonymous with the cold waters, Brook Trout are seldom found in water with temperatures higher than 50-60 degrees.
 Needing the coldest and cleanest of stream conditions, Brook Trout are highly sensitive to pollution, siltation and poor water quality.

-Wild Brook Trout are among the most beautiful of all fishes at spawning time.
+Wild Brook Trout are among the most beautiful of all fish at spawning time.
 Male trout, during this late fall period, develop a deep red-yellow-crimson coloration along the belly.
 The sides of the fish often have many red and pale yellow spots, with each spot sometimes surrounded by a blue-colored circle.

 Brook Trout spawn from late October to November.
 Females build redds or nests in clean gravel areas, often near the headwaters of spring-fed streams.
-Females can sense upwelling springs or other gravel areas with ground-water flow and often deposit their eggs in these habitats.
+Females can sense upwelling springs or other gravel areas with groundwater flow and often deposit their eggs in these habitats.
 At a constant water temperature of 50 degrees, the eggs will hatch in about 45 days.
 In colder water, the eggs might not hatch until January or February.
 The tiny fry stay buried in the stream gravel and survive on natural nutrients stored in the yolk sac until the water temperature starts to rise in early spring.
 At this time, the fry swim up through the open crevices of the gravel bottom and start looking for tiny insect life to eat.